 - Most hosts do not impose a time limit on scripts running from the command-line.
-If your host does and the limit is less than the required time to scan your site, the scan will fail. - This script is not meant to run from a web interface.
+If your host does and the limit is less than the required time to scan your site, the scan will fail. - Joomla's cli/joomla.php script is not meant to run from a web interface.
 If your host only provides access to the CGI or FastCGI PHP binaries, this script will not work with them.
-The solution to this issue is tied to the time constraint above. - Some servers do not fully support this scan method.
-The usual symptoms will be a scan which starts but is intermittently or consistently aborted in mid-process without any further error messages and no indication of something going wrong.
-In such a case, trying running the scan from the back-end of your site will work properly.
-If you witness similar symptoms, you can most likely not automate your site's scan.
+The solution to this issue is tied to the time constraint above.